-Yes No 1.
-Does your leg hang comfortably and loosely straight down?
-2. Is the saddle comfortable for you between your upper inner thighs (this is where the twist is)?
-3. Do you feel 'pulled apart' in this area (soreness in the hips)?
+1. Does your leg hang comfortably and loosely straight down?
+Yes No 2.
+Is the saddle comfortable for you between your upper inner thighs (this is where the twist is)?
+3. Do you feel 'pulled apart' in this area (sareness in the hips)?
 4. Can you feel your seat bones?
-5. Are the stirrup bars in the correct position to allow you to achieve the shoulder-hip-heel straight line?
-6. Is your knee comfortably placed on the flap (not angled outward)?
-7. Is the flap visible behind your leg when you are in the stirrups?
-8. Can you perform a pelvic tilt (forwards and backwards movement) comfortably without pain at your pubic symphysis or in the crotch area?
+5. Are the stirrup bars in the correct position allow you to achieve the shoulder hip-heel straight line?
+6000 Is your knee comfortably placed on the lap (not angled outward)?
+7. Is the flap visible behind your led when you are in the stirrups?
+8. Can you perform a pelvic tilt (forwards and backwards movement) comfortably without pain at your public symphysic of in the croton area?
 9. Do your thigh/knee rolls support you?
-10 .
-Can you post comfortably?
-11 .
-Is there enough room in front and behind your pelvis so that during posting you don't hit your pubic bone?
-12 .
-During sitting trot you are thrown out of the saddle at the cantle area?
-13 .
-Is the saddle flap long enough so your boot top doesn't catch on it?
-14 .
-Is the seat seam comfortable and unnoticeable?
-15 .
-Do you have enough support from the saddle to be able to sit properly in position while the horse is walking?
+10. Can you post comfortably?
+11. Is there enough room in front and behind your pelvis so that during posting you don't hit your pubic bone?
+12. During sitting trot you are thrown out of the saddle at the cantle area?
+13. Is the saddle flap long enough so your boot top doesn't catch on it?
+14. Is the seat seam comfortable and unnoticeable?
+15. Do you have enough support from the saddle to be able to sit properly in position while the horse is walking?

 Did you answer No to any of the above?
-Contact us at info@saddlefit4life.com to book your 80-Point Personal On-site Saddle Fit Evaluation to horse and rider.
+Contact us at info@schleese.com to book your 80-Point Saddle Fit Evaluation.